Mavericks fans think Cooper Flagg was almost traded because of a fake Nico Harrison post

 Fake Nico Harrison post goes viral

-"NBACentel" a popular account on the social media platform 'X' struck again with a fake report that before Harrison was fired, he was trying to trade Cooper Flagg.
+NBACentel, a popular parody account on the social media platform X, struck again with a fake report about Harrison trying to trade Cooper Flagg before he was fired.

 Trading the No. 1 overall pick just a few games into his first season would be even more unprecedented than trading Doncic was.